The history of the Nativity scene

 After the French Revolution ended in 1799, the creators of Nativity sets in France began to add ordinary people to the scenes, including bakers, farmers and carpenters.
 They wanted to help everyone picture themselves receiving the Christ Child.

-Advent begins on Sunday, Dec.
-2. This is a great day to set up your family’s Nativity scene.
+When Advent begins, set up your family’s Nativity scene.
 As you place each piece in the crèche, talk about what that person or animal might have been thinking or experiencing on that holy night when Jesus was born.